joyrex2001/kubedock/README.md

 ## Compatibility

 This project is mainly focussed on getting [testcontainers-java](https://www.testcontainers.org) tests running.
-Therefor it has limited support of the docker api, only the minimum that is typically used in testcontainers-java backed test.
+Therefor it has limited support of the docker api, only the minimum that is typically used in testcontainers-java backed tests.

 Most of the below use-cases as described by testcontainers are working: